rayfrankenstein/scrum-guide/scrum-guide.md

 Optimally, all events are held at the same time and place to reduce complexity.

-### The Sprint
+### The Gambit

-Sprints are the heartbeat of Scrum, where ideas are turned into value.
+Gambits are irregular increments that are the building blocks of Reformed Scrum.

 They are fixed length events of one month or less to create consistency.
 A new Sprint starts immediately after the conclusion of the previous Sprint.